red/red/red-system/library/zlib/README.md

     Help needed to check the right library name, and test.

-Running the Red/System curses examples
+Running the Red/System zlib examples
 ------------------------

 1. This binding is provided with two examples.